Mellowize/mellowize/README.md

 ## Overview

+The name, Mellowize, comes from the word "Mellow" (meaning pleasantly smooth or soft; free from harshness) and the suffix "-ize" (meaning "to make or become").
 Mellowize is a proof of concept for a Payload CMS Website using HTMX and Server Side JSX.
 This project aims to provide a simplified stack for web development, while maintaining the developer experience and user experience of modern web applications.

 ## Description